Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Application

 \subsection{Results}

-We implement the scenario described above using a team of $9$ differential drive robots from the Robotarium~\cite{wilson2020robotarium} and a team of $5$ quadrotors Crazyflie 2.1 nano-copters controlled through the Crazyswarm~\cite{preiss2017crazyswarm} library.
-The transfer of information between the Robotarium and the Crazyswarm environments is handled through ROS nodes.
-The measurements corresponding to the different sensors described in \autoref{eq:measurementModels} are constructed using data from the optical tracking system of the Robotarium.
-Finally, the estimate of the drones' position are obtained through iterations of a standard Kalman filter.
+We implement the scenario described above using a team of $9$ differential drive robots from the Robotarium~\cite{wilson2020robotarium} and a team of $5$ quadrotors Crazyflie 2.1 nano-copters controlled through the Crazyswarm~\cite{preiss2017crazyswarm} library. \final{Since there is no direct communication between ground and aerial vehicles}, the transfer of information between the Robotarium and the Crazyswarm environments is handled through ROS nodes.
+The measurements corresponding to the different sensors described in \autoref{eq:measurementModels} are \final{obtained through simulated sensors} using data from the optical tracking system.
+Finally, the estimate of the quadrotors' position are obtained through iterations of a standard Kalman filter \final{and the continuous time formulation described above are implemented assuming a fixed time step of 0.033 seconds.}

 With reference to \autoref{fig:5RobotsExp}, we consider a monitoring team with the initial resources distribution represented \autoref{fig:5RobotsExp}(a), subject to the failure sequence described in \autoref{tab:failures} (for clarity, the images in \autoref{fig:5RobotsExp} were obtained from an experiment executed without the quadrotors for the sole purpose of visualizing the motion of the robots during all reconfigurations).
 The pie charts on top of each robot denote which of the five possible sensors each robot is equipped with.
-At iteration $150$, failure $\xi_1$ occurs, and resource $\Gamma_{7,4}$ is removed (\ie resource $4$ from robot $7$).
+At iteration $150$, failure $\xi_1$ occurs, and resource $\boldsymbol{\Gamma}_{7,4}$ is removed (\ie resource $4$ from robot $7$).
 We observe that, although robot $7$ itself preserves its one-hop observability, robot $8$ loses OHO.
-Importantly, by considering task objectives instead of actual resources, we note that robot $7$ is capable of continuing its task even if the exact resource lost is no longer available.

-From the solution of~\autoref{eqn: MISDP obj}, the additional edge $(5,8)$ is added to the network (red edge in~\autoref{fig:5RobotsExp}(b)), and assembled by the robots (\autoref{fig:5RobotsExp}(c)).
-The same process is repeated for the removal $\Gamma_{2,3}$ (\autoref{fig:5RobotsExp}(d)) which results in the reconfiguration in \autoref{fig:5RobotsExp}(e).
+Importantly, by \final{measuring the ability of each robot to execute its ask as opposed to simply monitoring resources, robots subject to the loss of a sensor that are still capable of executing their task (e.g., robot $7$ in this case) are not subject to a graph reconfiguration.} From the solution of~\autoref{eqn: MISDP obj}, the additional edge $(5,8)$ is added to the network (red edge in~\autoref{fig:5RobotsExp}(b)), and assembled by the robots (\autoref{fig:5RobotsExp}(c)).
+The same process is repeated for the removal $\boldsymbol{\Gamma}_{2,3}$ (\autoref{fig:5RobotsExp}(d)) which results in the reconfiguration in \autoref{fig:5RobotsExp}(e).
 Finally, \autoref{fig:5RobotsExp}(f) depicts the robots configuration after occurrence of all failures.